 Dilated Cardiomyopathy (DCM) is a heart disease more commonly seen in particular breeds, including Dobermans, Boxers and Cocker Spaniels.
 There is a genetic component to the condition, and with the number of cases continuing to rise, there has been recent research into the role of nutrition.

 This case study follows 'Tommy', a 6 year old Doberman who presented to practice with sudden collapse during exercise.

-This CPD session is worth 60 minutes towards your RCVS requirements.
 The case study involves a short recorded tutorial, a quiz and further reading articles.

 Charlotte Pace BA (Hons), RVN, VTS (Cardiology), PGCert (VetEd), FHEA

 This case study is worth 1 hour CPD (UK) or 1 AVNAT point (Australia and New Zealand).

 Further reading material is supplied for this case study.